 “We believe the number one reason new mothers give up on breastfeeding is a lack of support,” Dentlinger said.
 “That’s why we make it a priority to tailor feeding options to each

 New and expecting mothers, whether seeing a St. Anthony physician or another health care provider, are welcome to attend all St. Anthony support services and classes free of charge.
-The St. Anthony Infant Feeding support group meets weekly in Carroll from 10:00 a.m. until noon every Tuesdayon the third floor at St. Anthony Regional Hospital near The Birth Place, located at 311 South Clark Street in Carroll.
-In Denison, classes meet each Wednesday from 10 am to noon at the St. Anthony Clinic located at 1820 4th Ave South.
-In Manning, classes also meet on Wednesdays from 1 pm to 3 pm at teh Manning Regional Healthcare Center conference room located at 1550 6th St.
+The St. Anthony Infant Feeding support group meets weekly in Carroll from 10:00 a.m. until noon every Tuesday in meeting room #2 near the cafeteria entrance, located at 311 South Clark Street in Carroll.

 During the sessions, nurses weigh the babies; answer questions on breastfeeding, concerns about going back to work, and more; and mothers build comradery amongst other new mothers.
 No registration is required and mothers and newborns may come and go as their schedules allow.